- Open Access

 1. Asking for reimbursement

-If you have expenses to claim (tickets or accommodation), please complete the online reimbursement form available in the VUO, in the section “CERIC proposal submission”.
+If you have expenses to claim (tickets, accommodation or sample mailing), please complete the online reimbursement form available in the VUO, in the section “CERIC Access Requests”.

 Any expense incurred without previous authorisation of CERIC will not be reimbursed.